aalu1418/chromeExtension-newTab/README.md

 - More detailed weather icon usage (icons change depending on current time and/or precipitation time)

 Future features:
-- TTC alerts for Toronto location
+- TTC alerts for Toronto location (using twitter API - be change twitter subscription?)
 - Custom colors

 ---